rousseau/pyrecon/README.md

 ```
 The Joblib output will include the TRE value for each slice.

-##3D Reconstruction using NiftyMIC and Nesvor
+##3D Reconstruction using two 3D fetal reconstruction algorithm: NiftyMIC and Nesvor

 In the folowing, we explain how to reconstruct a 3D volume with Nesvor or NiftyMIC, using singularity images

 #With NiftyMIC
+(refered to the work of Ebner et al. : https://github.com/gift-surg/NiftyMIC)

 To run ROSI with NiftyMIC, run the folowing command: